PromptAI/promptdialog/docs/overview.md

 PromptAI emphasizes the protection of user data.
 Your data is stored in secure cloud AWS/US servers and is subject to strict encryption and access controls.
 It employs state-of-the-art security technologies and measures to ensure the ongoing protection of your data during transmission and storage processes.

+There are two ways to train and run your bot.
+If you have your own RASA environment set up, please feel free to downlad the generated RASA code of your design and test your bot.
+Or you could create the local running enviroment as illustrated below, which packaged everything for you.
 There are four steps: Design a dialog flow, create the local running environment (you only need to do it once), download the generated code of your design, and run the bot.

 ## Step 1 - Create a dialog flow
 Create your first dialog flow via PromptDialog